3. The times you made them feel safe (or the times you made them feel unsafe).

 There’s a vulnerability and a need for protection in the heart of every child.
 Your kids will remember those moments you chased the monsters from under their bed or held them after a nightmare, but they’ll also remember the times when your temper became the monster they feared.
 Our kids are probably going to see us angry sometimes, because that’s part of life, but make it your mission to make your children feel safe and secure at all times when they’re with you.

-#4 is an important reminder for me every day...
+#4 is an important things in life reminder for me every day...

 4. The times you made time for them.